 StackStorm's Enterprise ST2_LICENSE is a Packagecloud API token created for each client to provide automated access to the private repository.

 This setup worked great, and during the years, we didn't see any issues, stability, or availability problems from the Packagecloud.
 It just worked!—Eugen Cusmaunsa, Engineer & Maintainer at StackStorm.

-Packagecloud-StackStorm 2021 Partnership
+Packagecloud-StackStorm Partnership Since 2021